How to clean a mouse pad: The ultimate guide

 As there are numerous types of mouse pads available, there isn’t one definitive way of cleaning them all.
 Each needs to be approached in a unique way in order to clean properly without damaging the material.

-For the most part, gaming mouse pads are designed using a cloth-like fabric.
-Having said that, there are a number of different variants that range from fabric to plastic, and pretty much everything in between – including glass.
+Most gamers have a cloth mousepad, however, having said that, there are a number of different variants that range from fabric to plastic, and pretty much everything in between – including glass.

 If you currently own one of the latter options, a simple damp cloth or wet wipes will be more than fit for the task.
 Having said that, cloth or fabric mousepads require a little more effort – especially if you want to remove every last bit of dirt.